China says 'unaware' of tennis player Peng Shuai - ExBulletin

 The ministry has consistently denied knowledge of the matter since Peng made her allegation more than two weeks ago.

 The 35-year-old former top women’s doubles player won titles at Wimbledon in 2013 and the French Open in 2014.
-She has also competed in three Olympics, making her disappearance all the more prominent now that Beijing will host the winter games from February.
-4.
+Peng has also competed in three Olympics, making her disappearance all the more prominent as Beijing begins hosting the Winter Games.
+February 4

+White House press secretary Jen Psaki said on Friday that Chinese authorities must provide independent and verifiable evidence of her whereabouts and that she is safe.

+Liz Throssell, a spokeswoman for the UN human rights agency in Geneva, said Friday it called for a full transparency investigation into her sexual assault allegation.

 Peng wrote in a lengthy social media post on Nov.
-2 that she had been coerced into sex despite repeated refusals three years ago by Zhang Gaoli, a former deputy prime minister who was a member of the ruling Communist Party’s all-powerful Standing Committee’s Politburo. .
+2 that she was forced to have sex with Zhang Gaoli at his home three years ago, despite repeated refusals.
+Zhang, 75, is a former Deputy Prime Minister who served on the ruling Communist Parties’ all-powerful Standing Committee of the Politburo.

-The post was quickly removed from her verified account on Weibo, a leading Chinese social media platform, but screenshots of the explosive accusation were shared online.
+The post was quickly removed from Pengs’ verified account on Weibo, a leading Chinese social media platform, but screenshots of the explosive accusation were shared on the internet.

-The State Council Information Office, which represents the Chinese government, did not respond to questions by email about Peng’s current situation and Simon’s doubts about the email.
+The State Council’s Information Bureau, which represents the Chinese government, did not respond to questions by email about Pengs’ current situation and Simons expressed doubts about the email.

 Sources